ucd-cepb/textnet/CONTRIBUTING.md

 This package uses `testthat` to test functionality against expected behavior.

-See [test_procedures.Rmd](https://github.com/ucd-cepb/textNet/blob/main/vignettes/test_procedures.Rmd) for the existing test suite.
-When submitting a pull request, please demonstrate its functionality by including a testing file in the vignettes folder explaining its usage and incorporating relevant checks.
+See the tests folder for the existing test suite.
+When submitting a pull request, please demonstrate its functionality by including a testing file in the tests folder explaining its usage and incorporating relevant checks.

 # Reporting bugs